Cheap TV deals are in season right now. Currently, you can save from $50 to $1,000 off your dream TV — if you know where to look.

-To help you find the best TV deals, we're rounding up today's top discounts from all of your favorite retailers including Best Buy, Amazon, Dell, and more.
-From budget 4K TVs to the best TVs of 2020, here are the best cheap TV deals today.
+To help you find more of the best TV deals, we're rounding up today's top discounts from all of your favorite retailers including Best Buy, Amazon, Walmart, and more.
+From budget 4K TVs to the best TV of 2021, here are the best cheap TV deals today.

 Best TV deals right now